-- 1. North east quarter steeply sloping residential area, flatter around the fringes and bounded by two major roads - 2.
-North west quarter steeply sloping residential area bounded by the A34 and the River Tame Corridor - 3.
-South west quarter relatively flat area with some residential streets but mostly important green space that forms part of the green belt - 4.
-South east quarter relatively flat area which contains significant industrial areas and Perry Park, which will include the redevelopment and enhancement of the Alexander Stadium and associated facilities as part of preparation for and legacy from the Games. - 52 The Landscape Analysis notes that the 'NP area has several really large green spaces and a tremendous amount of land under Birmingham City Council ownership.'21
+- 3. South west quarter relatively flat area with some residential streets but mostly important green space that forms part of the green belt - 4.
+South east quarter relatively flat area which contains significant industrial areas and Perry Park, which will include the redevelopment and enhancement of the Alexander Stadium and associated facilities as part of preparation for and legacy from the Games. - 51 The Landscape Analysis notes that the 'NP area has several really large green spaces and a tremendous amount of land under Birmingham City Council ownership.'